A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Case studies

 \subsubsection{Crossing situation}

-The initial position of the OS is located at $[15.9 \ 3.9]^\top$, with its target position at $\bm{p}_t=[3.9 \ 15.9]^\top$.
-In this situation, the OS and the TS have symmetric position and target positions.
+The initial position of the OS is located at $[15.9 \ 3.9]^\top$, with its destination at $\bm{p}_t=[3.9 \ 15.9]^\top$.
+In this situation, the OS and the TS have symmetric positions and destinations.
 Since the OS crosses from the starboard side of the TS, the OS has right of way.
 At $k=9$, we can see that the TS gives way and the OS crosses in front of the TS, which comply with COLREGs Rule 15.
 We do note that, even though the OS has right of way, it does make a slight starboard maneuver.
 This behavior is conservative, and it may be mitigated by, for instance, incorporating additional logic that omits the crossing TS when generating the stream function guidance model.